-Selena Gomez Just Wore The Perfect Pre-Fall Nail Polish
+This Nail Polish Will Singlehandedly Refresh Your Summer Beauty Routine

-By the time August rolls around, you're probably a little tired of the quintessential summery nail-polish colors but aren't yet ready to commit to fall's deep burgundy or navy tones.
-In the quest for the perfect summer-to-fall hybrid shade, a dark, sophisticated color that feels both refreshing and transitional, take a cue from Selena Gomez and her most recent color of choice: dark, glossy, teal.
+By the time July rolls around, you might feel a little tired of the quintessential summery nail polish colors, but not ready to commit to anything too dark, like burgundy or black.
+In the quest for the perfect hybrid shade, a bright, but still subdued, color that feels like the restorative deep breath you need in the heat of summer, try a glossy teal.

-Whatever you call it — teal, turquoise, or aquamarine — the polish we're loving has a rich depths-of-the-ocean effect, with a hint of summer-sky blue.
-We're not calling dark teal the "it" shade of August just yet, but Gomez is definitely giving it a grade-A endorsement.
-To see the color up close, click through to see the singer/songwriter's most recent manicure, then find the polishes you can shop to get the same look for yourself.
+Whatever you call it — teal, turquoise, or aquamarine — the polish we're loving right now has a rich depths-of-the-ocean effect, with a hint of summer-sky blue.
+We're not calling dark teal the "it" shade of summer just yet, but our hunch is that it'll be on everyone's fingers and toes come August.
+To see the color up close, click through the trending bottles ahead, and shop your favorite.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.